movio/movio-todomvc/README.md

 $ npm start
 ```

-Becareful! the webpack-dev-server rebuild files in `src` automatically but the bundled files are just placed on its memory.
+Be careful! the webpack-dev-server rebuild files in `src` automatically but the bundled files are just placed on its memory.
 Build manually by allowing next section(Build assets), if you want need the bundled files.

 ## Build assets